15 Best Lisbon Instagram Spots [2025]

 This guide is divided into the top photo spots by neighborhood to also use as a planning guide.

-Some of my favorite photography spots in Lisbon are Ruta de Bica, free viewpoints in the Bairro Alto and Alfama districts, and the winding, narrow streets that make Lisbon the charming city that it is.
+Some of my favorite photography spots in Lisbon are Ruta de Bica, free viewpoints in the Bairro Alto and Alfama districts, and the winding, narrow streets that make Lisbon so charming!

 Bairro Alto